Kruunuvuorensilta, the new icon of Helsinki

 – This type of new, long-life concrete has just been used, for example, in the Atlantinsilta bridge in Jätkäsaari, but not in many other projects, says Mikko Sipiläinen of the TYL Crown Bridges consortium.

 – The long service life requirement emphasizes the quality of the work done.
 Of course, attention is always paid to the quality of the work.
-But in this project, the service life requirement is emphasized for everyone involved.
-For example, we think in more detail about different ways of working and the choice of materials.
-It also incurs costs when the quality requirements are particularly strict, says Jari Humalajoki from the TYL Crown Bridges consortium.
+But in this project, the service life requirement was emphasized for everyone involved.
+For example, we thought in more detail about different ways of working and the choice of materials.
+It also incurred costs when the quality requirements are particularly strict, says Jari Humalajoki from the TYL Crown Bridges consortium.

-For steel structures, durability is sought through design solutions: careful planning and implementation of details avoids structural solutions that would cause steel fatigue, for example.
+For steel structures, durability was sought through design solutions: careful planning and implementation of details avoids structural solutions that would cause steel fatigue, for example.

 Durability and maintainability

-The design of the Kruunuvuori Bridge has had to take into account other special features of this bridge.
+The design of Kruunuvuorensilta has had to take into account other special features of this bridge.
 For example, the design methods and load definition have had to be developed alongside the actual design, as there have been no established design standards for tramway loads, similar to train and road loads.

 – In addition to this, a lot of attention is paid to the maintenance and upkeep of the bridge in the design.
 It must be not only durable, but also easy to maintain and service, says Business Area Director Sami Niemelä from WSP.